eclipse-leda/leda/content/en/docs/app-deployment/seat-adjuster/develop-seat-adjuster.md

 In many cases, like the default Eclipse Leda, one may rely on the upstream VSS model, but some scenarios require further signals, e.g., by applying an overlay.

 You can configure the used VSS model in the `app/AppManifest.json` file.
 This file includes an interface definition with the entry for the default `vehicle_signal_interface`.
+The VSS signals in this guide are part of VSS in version 3.0.0.
 The DevContainer generates the respective Eclipse Velocitas SDK based on this configuration.
-For more details see the [Eclipse Velocitas Model Generator for more](https://github.com/eclipse-velocitas/vehicle-model-generator).
+For more details see the [Eclipse Velocitas Model Generator](https://github.com/eclipse-velocitas/vehicle-model-generator).

 At this point, you may wonder how the application actually knows to which MQTT broker to connect and where to find the correct instance of the KUKSA Databroker.
 This service discovery is abstracted within the Velocitas SDK and involves the usage of so-called middleware to find and call the other components.
 As of writing this page, Eclipse Velocitas supports DAPR as middleware or uses the `native` approach to configure the correct address directly.
 The details of how to set and configure the used middleware are part of the [deployment](../deploy-seat-adjuster).

 > *Signal Description:* The signal indicates the seat position on the vehicle x-axis, where the value 0 is the frontmost position supported by the seat.